Trends in FP&A: Less Firefighting, More Leading

 8. FP&A Talent Gets an Overhaul

 The FP&A skillset is evolving fast.
-By 2025, finance leaders will be hiring for a blend of technical expertise (e.g., Power BI, Python, SQL) and strategic soft skills (e.g., storytelling, collaboration, leadership).
+Finance leaders need to hire for a blend of technical expertise (e.g., Power BI, Python, SQL) and strategic soft skills (e.g., storytelling, collaboration, leadership).

-Upskilling existing teams will also be critical—think data visualization training, workshops on scenario planning, and even coaching on stakeholder management.
+Upskilling existing teams is even more critical and include data visualization training, workshops on scenario planning, and even coaching on stakeholder management.

 9. Revolutionized Reporting: Connecting Strategy to Operations

 Traditional financial reporting is no longer enough.
-In 2025, the focus will shift to revolutionized reporting, where FP&A links strategic goals (e.g., profitability growth) to operational KPIs (e.g., sales conversion rates).
+The focus has shifted to revolutionizing reporting, where FP&A links strategic goals (e.g., profitability growth) to operational KPIs (e.g., sales conversion rates) and levers that move the needle.

-This requires more than dashboards—it’s about building a storytelling framework that connects high-level business goals with day-to-day performance.
+This requires more than just dashboards.
+It includes building a storytelling framework that connects high-level business goals with day-to-day performance.

 10. Evolutionary Transformation: Bitesize Changes, Big Results

 Sweeping transformation projects often fail because they’re overwhelming and disruptive.
-In 2025, FP&A teams will focus on evolutionary transformation—breaking large initiatives into bitesize changes that deliver immediate value while paving the way for long-term success.
+FP&A teams should zero in on evolutionary transformation by breaking large initiatives into bitesize changes that deliver immediate value while paving the way for long-term success.

 For example: